Tech-Sec/InfoG/README.md

 Option 3 just gives you the country and service provider of aa specific mobile number.\
 Enter yor phone number with the country code. eg: +1xxxxxxxxxxxx

+Option 4 will give you a lure link with which you can get the ip address of the target once he/she opens it.

 **New Feature in v2.0**\
 IP-Grabber by ![Krishna Pranav](https://github.com/krishpranav/IP-Grabber)